Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 Not much between him and starvation if things went poorly.

 Finally, utterly exhausted from the travel, the rain, the encounters, and the constant low-level stress of his situation, Isaiah collapsed onto the thin mattress.

-He pulled the rough blanket up, stared at the shadowed ceiling for only a moment, listening to the rain finally beginning to soften outside, and succumbed quickly to the overwhelming need for sleep, falling into a deep, dreamless darkness.
+He pulled the rough blanket up, stared at the shadowed ceiling for only a moment, listening to the rain finally beginning to soften outside, and succumbed quickly to the overwhelming for sleep, falling into a deep, dreamless darkness.

 *(End of Recap: Day 1 - Ending)*